 Asking questions in a meeting makes your prospect feel that you’re invested and interested in more than just selling your product.
 So, don’t just give out information, request for some too.
-According to Ben, it’s advisable to put aside 50% of your meeting time just to ask questions, so you can weave a great story, instead of a dry sales pitch.
+It’s advisable to put aside 50% of your meeting time just to ask questions, so you can weave a great story, instead of a dry sales pitch.

 Wondering what questions to ask?
 Begin with listing down your buyer’s pain points, tied to what your product can offer to resolve it.
-You can read this article to increase your chances of getting instant replies.
+Find a hook to increase your chances of getting instant replies.